Package 'odbc'

 Connect to Databricks clusters and SQL warehouses via the Databricks ODBC driver.

 In particular, the custom dbConnect() method for the Databricks ODBC driver implements a subset of the Databricks client unified authentication model, with support for personal access tokens, OAuth machine-to-machine credentials, and OAuth user-to-machine credentials supplied via Posit Workbench or the Databricks CLI on desktop.
 All of these credentials are detected automatically if present using standard environment variables.
+In addition, on macOS platforms, the dbConnect method will check for irregularities with how the driver is configured, and attempt to fix in-situ, unless the odbc.no_config_override environment variable is set.

 Usage